Settling the debate of which is better, structured interview vs. unstructured interview, is pretty easy. The answer is…it depends. 😉

 The verdict on structured interview vs. unstructured interview

-• The advantages of structured interviews include: more predictive validity, interviewers are happier and saving time, and candidates report having a better overall experience.
+- The advantages of structured interviews include greater predictive validity, happier interviewers, time savings, and candidates reporting a better overall experience.

 Don’t leave your hiring success to chance.
-Get started with a standardized recruitment flow by leveraging pre-built skills assessments.
+Get started with a standardized recruitment flow by leveraging pre-built skills assessments at the start of your hiring cycle.
 Create your free account now.

 Juste loves investigating through writing.
 A copywriter by trade, she spent the last ten years in startups, telling stories and building marketing teams.
 She works at Toggl Hire and writes about how businesses can recruit really great people.